sippey/public/books.md

 ## currently reading

-* Telegraph Avenue: A Novel by Michael Chabon
+* Gone Girl: A Novel by Gillian Flynn
 * American Lion: Andrew Jackson in the White house by Jon Meacham
 * The Signal and the Noise: Why So Many Predictions Fail -- But Some Don't by Nate Silver
 * The Extraordinary Education of Nicholas Benedict by Trenton Lee Stewart (with kids)

 ## 2013 read

+* Telegraph Avenue: A Novel by Michael Chabon
 * A Hologram for the King by Dave Eggers

 ## 2012 read